 Business is always looking to improve workplace safety performance.
-But how do they do so when often working within a highly-regulated environment?
+But how do they do so when often working within a highly regulated environment?
 We review the research that investigates the most effective work health and safety interventions by the Regulator according to business activities and size.
-These findings come out of a review literature within a paper published by Safe Work Australia investigating the effectiveness of interventions by the Regulator.
+These findings come out of a review of literature in a paper published by Safe Work Australia investigating the effectiveness of interventions by the Regulator.
 That report is lengthy with much of the interesting information found in the body.
-We thought you might welcome the key points in this post.
+We thought you might welcome the key points in this article.

 The work health and safety interventions reviewed within the report were: